Overview

 Second, fit a survival model of the time-to-event outcome, conditioning on the predicted value for \(X_i(s)\), and potentially on additional static and dynamic covariates.

-package allows users to use the following
+The landmaRk package allows users to use the following

 method for the first component: